PaxPlay/aurora/crates/wgsl_preprocessor/README.md

 # WGSL Preprocessor

 A preprocessing library for WGSL (WebGPU Shading Language) that supports `#include` and `#define` directives similar to C preprocessor.
-Provides both runtime and compile-time preprocessing capabilities.
+It provides both runtime and compile-time preprocessing capabilities.

+The preprocessor is inspired by the one implemented in [Bevy](https://bevy.org/), as its fearture set is also implemented by the [wgsl-analyzer](https://wgsl-analyzer.github.io/) language server.

 ## Features

-- **#include directive**: Include other WGSL files with proper path resolution
+- **#import directive**: Import other WGSL files with proper path resolution
 - **#define directive**: Define constants and simple macros
-- **Runtime preprocessing**: Process shaders at runtime with configurable defines and include paths
+- **Runtime preprocessing**: Process shaders at runtime with configurable defines and import paths
-- **Compile-time preprocessing**: Process shaders at compile time using procedural macros
+- **Compile-time preprocessing**: Process shaders at compile time using procedural macros using `wgsl_preprocessor_macro` crate
-- **Circular include detection**: Prevents infinite recursion
+- **Circular import detection**: Prevents infinite recursion
-- **Configurable include paths**: Support for multiple shader directories
+- **Configurable import paths**: Support for multiple shader directories

 ## Usage